 Research and technology are the key enablers of the investment process at CFM, which involves creating strategies derived from analysing huge quantities (petabytes per annum) of financial data allowing trading decisions to be executed in a highly systematic and disciplined way.
 We look for statistically significant patterns from which we create investment strategies that are rigorously tested before being implemented by algorithms that control the buying and selling of securities.
 CFM manages a large set of quantitative strategies which trade liquid instruments across global markets including futures, equities, bonds, options, and spot and forward FX.
 In view of these challenges, collaboration, humility and innovation are key components to our culture.

-Our investors include Pension Funds, Endowments, Sovereign Wealth Funds, Foundations, Fund of Funds, Private Banks, Insurance Companies and Family Offices and we have offices in Paris, London, New York and Tokyo.
+Our investors include Pension Funds, Endowments, Sovereign Wealth Funds, Foundations, Fund of Funds, Private Banks, Insurance Companies and Family Offices and we have offices in Paris, London, New York, Tokyo and Sydney.

 In addition to carrying out research on new strategies, we have strong links to a number of universities and our researchers contribute to the advancement of knowledge in finance and economics by lecturing and regularly publishing academic articles.